 This committee is called Identification, Placement and Review Committee (IPRC).
-Student are identified according to the categories and definitions of exceptionalities provided by the Ministry of Education and Training.
+Students are identified according to the categories and definitions of exceptionalities provided by the Ministry of Education and Training.
 [Subsection 8(3) of the Education Act]

-Following is an overview of the Ministry categories of exceptionalities and definitions:
+The following is an overview of the Ministry categories of exceptionalities and definitions:

 Communication (Autism, Deaf & Hard of Hearing, Language Impairment, Speech Impairment & Learning Disability)